Distance from the airport → 80km

 Its older name was Kazantzi Machala and it belonged to Mademochoria.
 Residents worked in the mines during the Byzantine era and the Ottoman rule.

-The park of Aristotle is in the entrance of the village and the hill of St. Dimitrios is on the left, with the complex of Sidirokafsia built in the early Ottoman rule.
+Additionally, the park of Aristotle is in the entrance of the village and the hill of St. Dimitrios is on the left, with the complex of Sidirokafsia built in the early Ottoman rule.
 Sidirokafsia was the headquarters of the mine and an important administrative center of the area, with its own mint.
 There are also other interesting monuments, such as the towers, the public baths and the house of Madem Agas from the era of Sidirokafsia.